MrVauxs/adventure-packaging-tools/README.md

 > It is important to note that this entire repository is:
 > 1. Based on the [PF2e Starfinder Playtest](https://github.com/TikaelSol/starfinder-field-test/tree/main) repository code, which I thank for.
 > 2. Primarily made to aid for revitalizing the Heliiana's Guide to Monster Hunting modules, and thus contains various defaults made specifically for their books.
-> 3. Easily forkable, letting you change the above point to your own defaults and filters.
+> 3. Easily forkable, letting you remedy the above point to your own defaults and filters.
 All you will need to change is the `npm i` command to be your `github:username/repo-name`.